Casanova (comics): Casanova Vol. 2: Gula #8-14

-Vol. 3: Avaritia #1-4
+Casanova Vol. 3: Avaritia #1-4

 Casanova is chronically sick and at odds with his father, Cornelius Quinn.
 E.M.P.I.R.E.'s new mission is to destroy Newman Xeno by destroying every alternate timeline they can find in the past.

 In one of the alternate timelines, Casanova discovers Newman Xeno's real name: Luther Desmond Diamond.

 The mission changes tactics and instead of obliterating an entire universe, Casanova now kills that timeline's version of Luther Desmond Diamond, which he finds to be less morally reprehensible, but more personal.
 Casanova develops affection for Luther Desmond Diamond and decides to spare one of the versions.

 Casanova and Sasa Lisi become romantically involved with the spared Luther Desmond Diamond, and Sasa Lisi formulates a plan to hide Luther from E.M.P.I.R.E.
 Luther Desmond Diamond is sent to a secret location that only Casanova knows.

 Casanova and Newman Xeno have a fistfight aboard the crashing E.M.P.I.R.E. flagship, ending with Newman Xeno unraveling into nothingness.

 Kaito, avenging Ruby's death, shoots Cornelius Quinn in the head.

 Sabine Seychelle, who has taken over E.M.P.I.R.E. during Cornelius Quinn's medical leave, turns the tables on Casanova and begins hunting down alternate versions of Casanova in other timelines.

 Casanova crashes Sasa Lisi's time machine crashes and he finds himself in another dimension, in Hollywood California.